What Is Permanent Jewelry? Here’s Everything To Know

 1) Go To Your Chosen Jewelry Store

-Select your go-to boutique and meet with a professional-grade welder on the day of your appointment.
-Some jewelry brands are also available to set up temporary shops at various locations for a special occasion like a corporate event, bridal shower, or any other larger group gathering.
+Pick a jewelry boutique with a professional-grade welder on-site.
+Some brands also offer the option to set up temporary shops at various locations for a special occasion, such as a private party or a larger group gathering.

 2) Choose A Chain Type

 Decide on which piece of permanent jewelry to get.
-Many bracelets come in solid yellow gold chains, white gold chains, sterling silver chains, and more.
+They come in rings, bracelets, anklets, and necklaces.
+Many come in solid yellow gold, white gold, sterling silver, and more.

 Some brands, like Catbird, also offer the option of adding gems from the charm bar.
-This can be a perfect addition to make it more personal with an item such as a letter, disco ball, or even a penne pasta.
+This can be a perfect addition to make it more personal, with an item such as a letter, a disco ball, a cherry, or a heart.

 3) Measure For A Custom Fit

-When I got my second bracelet, I realized I didn’t want the chain length of both bracelets to be the same size.
+When I got my second bracelet, I realized I didn’t want the chains of both bracelets to be the same length.
 If they are, they will keep getting twisted together and look like one thicker bracelet.
 So, I decided to make one bracelet slightly longer than the other.
 This way, they don’t get tangled together as easily.

 5) Time To Weld

 The sparks would ignite, sealing the “jump ring” to set your custom bracelet.
-Remember to ask additional questions for the welder during your appointment slot if you want to know any specific details.
+Remember to ask the welder any additional questions during your appointment if you want specific details.

 Video courtesy of Love Weld